Victoria

 UNIVERSITY OF MELBOURNE’S ZERO EMISSIONS ENERGY (ZEE) LAB

 The Victorian Government provided AUD$4.7 million for the University of Melbourne’s Zero Emissions Energy (ZEE) Lab.
-The ZEE Lab is enabling the university to work with industry to develop a range of clean energy products across the hydrogen and solar fields, including:
+The ZEE Lab enables the university to work with industry to develop a range of clean energy products across the hydrogen and solar fields, including new methods for hydrogen gas processing, novel hydrogen fuel systems for engine-based power generation, and transport; and a new, low-cost electrolyser for producing green hydrogen.

 ENERGY INNOVATION FUND